 Within my coaching practice, I regularly see clients or people they work with struggle to overcome fixed beliefs, values, judgments or even wishful thinking that get in the way of changing or moving forward.

-Byron Katie has a brilliant method which demonstrates how we can turn around beliefs and ways of thinking to find relief from uncomfortable or painful emotions.
-You can find out more about Byron Katie’s work in her series of books which started with.
+Byron Katie has a brilliant method that demonstrates how we can transform our beliefs and ways of thinking to find relief from uncomfortable or painful emotions.
+You can find out more about Byron Katie’s work in her series of books, which started with.
 “Loving What Is: Four Questions That Can Change Your Life”

 The Golden Triangle

-There is a simple formula which can help the process of practising open-mindedness, and called “The golden triangle”.
-In essence, this involves looking at tricky situations in 3 ways.
+There is a simple formula which can help the process of practising open-mindedness, and it is called “The golden triangle”.
+In essence, this involves examining tricky situations from three perspectives.
 From your perspective, the perspective of others, and then as an observer

 The observer

-The role of the observer is essential in this process because it is in the observer’s role when it is possible to remain neutral, detached and to see the bigger picture.
+The role of the observer is essential in this process because it is in the observer’s role that it is possible to remain neutral, detached and see the bigger picture.

 The possibilities are endless.
-When you come to make decisions, using the perspective of an observer you come to realize:
+When you come to make decisions, using the perspective of an observer, you come to realise:

 For every argument “for”, there is a counterargument